griffo-io/tron.net/README.md

   or

- - You can download the Tron.Net.Protocol and create your own library to interact with the Tron Network using the Tron.Api.Grpc generated clients
+ - You can download the Tron.Net.Protocol and create your own library to interact with the Tron Network using the Tron.Net.Protocol.Api.Grpc generated clients

 # Examples